Search

 • We give high priority to investments that create positive, functional change and attempt to resolve problems at their source.

-• We recognize and respect Marion and Polk counties' diverse regions and populations, and seek to advance equity, diversity and inclusion through our programs.
+• We recognize and respect Marion and Polk counties' diverse regions and populations and seek to advance health equity through our programs.

 • We believe that creative and sustainable solutions come from engaged community partnerships united toward a common goal.

-• Projects must have measurable goals, tangible outcomes and a plan for sustainability following the completion of the grant.
+• Projects must have measurable goals, tangible outcomes and a plan for sustainability.

 Nondiscrimination policy

-Salem Health does not discriminate based on race, ethnicity, color, religion, gender, gender identity or expression, sexual orientation, ability/disability, age, status as a veteran, national origin, or any other protected class.
-Applicants for Community Health Impact Investments must hold similar standards in the delivery of services.
+Salem Health Hospitals and Clinics does not discriminate based on race, ethnicity, color, religion, gender, gender identity or expression, sexual orientation, ability/disability, age, status as a veteran, national origin, or any other protected class.
+Applicants must adhere to similar standards in the delivery of services.

 Criteria